1979 Dallas Cowboys season: Playoffs

-The Cowboys offense had been shut down by the Rams defense for just about the entire first half.
+The Cowboys' offense had been shut down by the Rams' defense for just about the entire first half.
 They couldn't run the ball and Staubach seemed out of rhythm with his receivers.
 But like so many times before, Staubach could not be counted out for long.
-As the first half was coming to a close it was Staubach who connected with Drew Pearson for 17 yards and then with Dupree for 16 yards as the Cowboys drove to the Rams 19 yard line.
-The drive stalled at the 16 yard line and Rafael Septién connected on a 33-yard field goal to get the Cowboys closer, 7-5.
+As the first half was coming to a close, Staubach connected with Drew Pearson for 17 yards and then with Dupree for 16 yards as the Cowboys drove to the Rams' 19-yard line.
+The drive stalled at the 16-yard line and Rafael Septién connected on a 33-yard field goal to get the Cowboys closer, 7–5.

 On two straight kickoffs by Septién he kicked both out of bounds.
-Back in 1979 this was a five-yard penalty and a re kick.
-With two penalties it pushed the Cowboys kickoff back to the 25 yard line.
-The Rams returned Septién's third kickoff to the 31 yard line with time winding down in the first half.
-Ferragamo quickly completed two straight passes and the Rams found themselves at the Cowboys 43 yard line with 17 seconds left.
-Then with only 11 seconds left Ferragamo was able to get a pass off as Randy White hit him hard and took him down.
+Back in 1979 this was a five-yard penalty and a re-kick.
+The two penalties pushed the Cowboys' kickoff back to the 25-yard line.
+The Rams returned Septién's third kickoff to the 31-yard line with time winding down in the first half.
+Ferragamo quickly completed two straight passes and the Rams found themselves at the Cowboys' 43-yard line with 17 seconds left.
+Then with only 11 seconds left, Ferragamo was able to get a pass off as Randy White hit him hard and took him down.
 The pass made its way into the end zone where Rams wide receiver Ron Smith came down with the ball while covered by two Cowboys defenders.
-The Rams went into halftime leading the Cowboys 14-5.
+The Rams went into halftime leading the Cowboys 14–5.

-The Rams defense in the first half was able to control the Cowboys running game and was able to limit any big plays from Staubach.
-The Cowboys defense played well, but the Rams offense was able to make a few more plays then the Cowboys and that led to their nine-point lead going into the third quarter.
+The Rams' defense in the first half was able to control the Cowboys' running game and was able to limit any big plays from Staubach.
+The Cowboys' defense played well, but the Rams' offense was able to make a few more plays then the Cowboys and that led to their nine-point lead going into the third quarter.
 But this was the Cowboys who were America's team.
-They had Roger Staubach and the Doomsday defense and were known for exciting games and great comebacks.
-As the second half got started it seemed as though everyone was waiting for that moment that the Cowboys would come alive and make their move.
+They had Roger Staubach and the Doomsday Defense and were known for exciting games and great comebacks.
+As the second half got started, it seemed as though everyone was waiting for that moment that the Cowboys would come alive and make their move.

-It didn't take the Cowboys defense very long to make a play as the third quarter got under way.
-Dennis Thurman intercepted Ferragamo at the Cowboys 46 yard line and returned it to the Rams 34 yard line.
-But once again the Cowboys offense could not put a drive together and could not take advantage of the turnover and had to punt.
+It didn't take the Cowboys' defense very long to make a play as the third quarter got under way.
+Dennis Thurman intercepted Ferragamo at the Cowboys' 46-yard line and returned it to the Rams' 34-yard line.
+But once again the Cowboys' offense could not put a drive together and could not take advantage of the turnover and had to punt.